 - A sense of urgency exists;

 - A cheat doesn’t want himself or the deal scrutinized;

 - High-pressure sales tactics are used.

-There are many investment instruments including your own UTUIA annuities that are available in which to place retirement funds that can provide the necessary security and still provide a cash stream in retirement years.
+There are many investment instruments including your own UTUIA annuities for SMART TD members that are available in which to place retirement funds that can provide the necessary security and still provide a cash stream in retirement years.

 Remember, your retirement funds represent a lifetime of savings, and there is no “do-over.”